Thursday, November 21, 2024

 Some historical and cultural context before your trip to Mostar

 By talking to locals, it’s easy to understand how this division still affects their daily lives.
 Even beyond the places of worship, the division affects schools and social gatherings, not to mention the city itself.
 Mostar is still somehow divided between the majority of Muslims on the east side and Croats on the west side of the bridge.
-But rather than separating, the bridge – rebuilt in 2003 – aims to do what all bridges do: connect the two sides.
+But rather than separating the two sides, the bridge – rebuilt in 2003 – aims to do what all bridges do: connect the two sides.

 Mostar Bridge